 I get very intimidated by fancy places, so I was a bit worried about visiting Long Bar and looking like the smelly backpacker that I am.
-I actually put a drop of makeup on for the occasion, but I need not have worried myself as it was a remarkably unpretentious place.
+For this, I actually put a drop of makeup on for the occasion, but I need not have worried myself as it was a remarkably unpretentious place.
 Also, this is not a sponsored post, just something that I wanted to do as part of my 33rd birthday celebrations.

-I watched the bartender lining up ten cocktail glasses in a row, as everyone orders the same thing, it must be muscle memory to create the original cocktail.
+I watched the bartender lining up ten cocktail glasses in a row, as everyone orders the same thing.
+It must be muscle memory to create the original cocktail.

 The original Singapore Sling contains London gin, Benedictine, Curaçao, cherry brandy, grenadine, pineapple, lime juice and angostura bitters.
-The recipe was apparently created by Hainanese bartender, Ngiam Tong Boon, although this fact has its contenders that the drink existed before then.
+This recipe was apparently created by Hainanese bartender, Ngiam Tong Boon, although this fact has its contenders that the drink existed before then.